shekkbuilder/stdloli/README.md

 your program will be linked.
 This results in extremely small binaries, usually an order of magnitude smaller.

-At the moment, it only supports AMD64 and I only really implemented file operations, but it's already usable.
+At the moment, it only supports AMD64 and I only really implemented a few syscalls, but it's already usable.
 Just grab the code and it will compile out of the box.

 I won't write any documentation anytime soon, but you can check out the examples folder and learn the api from there.

+Oh by the way, this has absolutely no license.
+You can do whatever you want with it.

 # Why?
 I love compact software with little to no dependencies that compiles  and runs